-- City of Richmond/Henrico County Line
+City of Richmond/Henrico County Line

-- Area Not Included in Project

-- Parcel Boundaries

-- ~ Streams
+~~~ Streams

 Map prepared for Enrichmond Foundation on November 10, 2019, by SKTWorks LLC.
-Parcel, streams and waterbodies data from City of Richmond GIS and Henrico County GIS.
+Parcel.
+Zoning, stream and waterbodies data from City of Richmond GIS and Henrico County GIS.
 Aerial imagery dated March 2, 2017 from VGIN VBMP, copyright Commonwealth of Virginia.
 This data information and related graphics are for preliminary illustrative purposes only.
 Any property boundaries or other delineation are approximate.
-This map is for informational purposes only on is distributed 'AS-IS' without warranties of any kind, either expressed or implied, including but not limited to warranties of suitability to a particular purpose or use.
+This map is for informational purposes only and is distributed 'AS-IS' without warranties of any kind, either expressed or implied, including but not limited to warranties of suitability to a particular purpose or use.